Code-Institute-Submissions/MS1-Catsitting/README.md

 # **The little florist school**

-Based on a fictional business offering floral arrangement classes, this website was built for educational purposes as part of the Code Institute's Full Stack Development course.
+Based on a fictional business offering cat sitting services, this website was built for educational purposes as part of the Code Institute's Full Stack Development course.
 This fully responsive and user centric website was designed using the principles of User Experience Design and developed using HTLM, CSS and bootstrap framework.

 # User Experience Design